sooriyaarachchi/pybites.github.io-src/content/jul_atbs_review.md

 ## Not-So Favourite Part

 There's one thing that's irked me about ATBS.
-Al's naming convetion differs greatly to what I've seen in current python circles.
+Al's naming convention differs greatly to what I've seen in current python circles.

-These days, best practice in python would be to name your multi-word named variables all in lower case with an underscore separating the words:
+These days, best practice in python would be to create your multi-word named variables all in lower case with an underscore separating the words:

 ~~~~
 # this_is_a_variable = []